DawidDabrowskii/Bankist/README.md

 Every account(object) has it's own interest rate.

 Sort button sorts in ascending order.
 Second click turns it back to previous state.
 And so on and so forth.

+Every used has his locale(language package) set individually.
+Changes can be seen when switching accounts in currency and date tabs.